 Communicating with Children around Covid-19 for children of Key Workers in the NHS and Social Care.
-Advise on how to tackle important questions such as: Will you catch the Coronavirus?
+Advice on how to tackle important questions such as: Will you catch the Coronavirus?
 If school is safe why can I not see my friends?
-Why can you not stay at home like my friends parents?
+Why can you not stay at home like my friend's parents?

-The Chidren's commision has a guide to help support children through this time and help answer any questions about the coronavirus.
+The Children's commission has a guide to help support children through this time and help answer any questions about the coronavirus.
 Guide to Coronavirus

-The Child Mind Institute has some handy hints especially for parents of older children in how to cope during Covid 19.
+The Child Mind Institute has some handy hints especially for parents of older children on how to cope during Covid 19.
 Supporting Kids

-Axel Scheffler, illustrator of the Gruffalo, has illustrated a digital book for primary school age children, free for anyone to read on screen or print out, about the coronavirus and the measures taken to control it.
+Axel Scheffler, the illustrator of The Gruffalo, has illustrated a digital book for primary school-age children, free for anyone to read on-screen or print out, about the coronavirus and the measures taken to control it.
 Get a copy here

-A lovely story aimed at young children in how to deal with thier feelings during the Coronavirus, by Ana Gomez.
+A lovely story aimed at young children in how to deal with their feelings during the Coronavirus, by Ana Gomez.
 The Oyster and the Butterfly

 Time to come in bear is a short story about social distancing by children's author Kim St Lawrence.
 Time to come in Bear

 Headspace has joined in with Cookie Monster from Sesame Street to provide a short mindful session for young children around having to wait.
 Fun meditation